-Review Process and Decision on Awards
+5.2 Review Process and Decision on Awards

-The Office of Victim Services and Justice Grants may use either internal peer reviewers, external peer reviewers, or a combination of both to review the applications under this RFA.
-An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current District of Columbia government employee.
+The Office of Victim Services and Justice Grants may use either internal peer reviewers, external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current District of Columbia government employee.
+An internal reviewer is an expert in the field of the subject matter of Columbia government employee.
 An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
 Applications will be screened initially to determine whether the applicant meets all eligibility requirements.
 Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations may include, but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
+In addition to peer review ratings, considerations may include but are not limited to, underserved populations, strategic priorities, past performance, and available funding.